-Irish Christmas, traditions are centered on the family and to some extent these days on celebrations within the church.
+Irish Christmas, traditions are centred on the family and to some extent these days on celebrations within the church.
 However, given Ireland’s ancient history many Irish Christmas traditions stretch far back in time to the days before any organized religion.

-In Ireland Christmas is still very much family focused and even though there is a growing culture of consumption as in N. America Irish Christmas traditions still remain concentrated on family, friends, feasting and fun or the craic as it is called here.
+In Ireland Christmas is still very much family-focused and even though there is a growing culture of consumption as in N. America Irish Christmas traditions still remain concentrated on family, friends, feasting and fun or the craic as it is called here.

-The Traditional Irish Christmas Greeting
+The Traditional Irish Merry Christmas

 The Gaelic greeting for ‘Merry Christmas’ is ‘Nollaig Shona Duit’ which is pronounced as ‘null-ig hun-a dit’